John Ashton (musician): Personal life

-Ashton moved to the United States around 1989 and is married to Catherine Dewson, a Virginia Beach native.
+Ashton moved to the United States around 1989.
+He is married to Catherine Dewson, a Virginia Beach native.
 The couple have two children, and currently resides in Woodstock, New York.
 In the summer of 2021, Ashton was diagnosed with prostate cancer; there was a GoFundMe page set up by friend and fellow musician, Gail Ann Dorsey, to help the family with the costs.